 Did you know Teflon cookware could be hazardous?
 See why you might want to switch to ceramic non-stick cookware.

-You can make delicious baked sweet potatoes using your microwave, and you’ll have results akin to those of the traditional oven, but in less that half the time.
+You can make delicious baked sweet potatoes using your microwave, and you’ll have results akin to those of the traditional oven, but in less than half the time.

 Get your oven ready for anything with the best oven cleaner for self-cleaning ovens!